Historic buildings to visit in the British Isles

 Ulster Folk and Transport Museum, 153 Bangor Road, Cultra, Holywood, Co.
 Down, Northern Ireland BT18 0EU

 More than 40 buildings have been removed from their original sites in different parts of Ulster and re-erected in the open-air museum in Cultra.
 The collection includes farmhouses, mills and other rural buildings, together with a group of urban buildings forming Ballycultra Town.
+Magheragallan Byre Dwelling is an example of a long-house, a combined dwelling house and cattle byre.
 The most unusual building is also the smallest: Tullylish Bleach Green Watch Tower.

 The Weald and Downland Open Air Museum, Singleton, Chichester, West Sussex, PO18 0EU